jhelvy/iris-rev2/build_log/README.md

 }
 ```

-The default layer (at the end of the if-else chain) is "page up" and "page down".
-When on the "RAISE" layer, it controls "volume up" and "volume down".
-Finally, when on the "LOWER" layer, it sends "Command + Equal" (zoom in) and "Command + Minus" (zoom out).
-I use the zooming mostly when working with images.
+Here's what that code does.
+The default layer is "page up" (CW) and "page down" (CCW).
+When I press down on the encoder, it toggles to the "RAISE" layer and then becomes "volume up" (CW) and "volume down" (CCW).
+Finally, when on the "LOWER" layer (which I trigger with my left thumb key), it sends "Command + Equal" to zoom in (CW) and "Command + Minus" to zoom out (CCW).
+I use the zooming mostly when working with images, like in photoshop.
+I'm going to add one more layer next so that I can also toggle to a fourth layer to mouse scroll right (CW) and left (CCW), again also useful when working with images.
+The only thing not in the code above is the control to get the keypress on the rotary encoder to toggle between layers, which is set in the `keymap.c` file.

-Since the encoder can also be pressed down as a key, I set my keymap for the rotary encoder to toggle between the default layer and the RAISE layer.
-This way I can quickly toggle between the "page up / down" functionality and the "volume up / down" functionality by simply pressing down on the encoder.
-To trigger the "zoom" functionality, I hold my left thumb key to switch to the LOWER layer and turn the knob with my right hand.

 ## Other settings